 Asking for feedback is not always easy, and most of all it’s not always fun.
-You’ve worked on a design for days, sometimes weeks, you’ve probably fell in love with your work, and then comes the time of judgement.
+You’ve worked on a design for days, sometimes weeks, you’ve probably fallen in love with your work, and then comes the time of judgement.
 The dark time when you need to show the design to the world…

-Back in the days when my work as a uxd (user experience designer) wasn’t even called that, I never created wireframes.
+Back in the days when my work as a UXD (user experience designer) wasn’t even called that, I never created wireframes.
 I would do my work by communicating.
-I would ask million questions that would guide people to educated decisions about design of their blogs or web pages.
+I would ask million questions that would guide people to educated decisions about the design of their blogs or web pages.
 Nowadays there are days when I do nothing but wireframes.

-I remember a time, when I was doing nothing but wireframes, and talking with the client was done by one of my colleagues.
+I remember a time when I was doing nothing but wireframes, and talking with the client was done by one of my colleagues.
 We didn’t do any testing with potential users, but just design.
 The result obviously wasn’t good.
 I noticed a gap that held me back doing my designs.
-The lack of the connection with our clients and users pushed me into frustration and design block.
-Perhaps it’s just me, but I need to be in contact with people I work for, to get immersed into the work I’m creating.
+The lack of connection with our clients and users pushed me into frustration and design block.
+Perhaps it’s just me, but I need to be in contact with people I work for, to get immersed in the work I’m creating.
 I need to connect emotionally to do really good work.
 First with clients, then with potential users.

 Process of iteration and iterative design

-Wikipedia says iteration is the act of repeating a process, either to generate an unbounded sequence of outcomes, or with the aim of approaching a desired goal, target or result.
+Wikipedia says iteration is the act of repeating a process, either to generate an unbounded sequence of outcomes or with the aim of approaching a desired goal, target or result.
 Each repetition of the process is also called an “iteration”, and the results of one iteration are used as the starting point for the next iteration.

-For designers this means a process of back-and-forth-communication and polishing design.
+For designers, this means a process of back-and-forth-communication and polishing design.